 - Environment: If located in an area susceptible to heavy storms, such as Florida or the Carolinas, it will be useful to get wind-certified doors with weather resistance in order to reduce the maintenance and replacement costs associated with storm damage.
 It is necessary to ensure they are compliant with International Building Codes (IBC) and to communicate this compliance with your insurance company to avoid insurance claim issues if there happens to be damage.

-How Commercial Roll-Up Doors Open
+How Do Commercial Roll-Up Doors Open?

-An additional aspect to consider when determining what type of rolling garage door is compatible for your business is the door’s opening system.
+An additional aspect to consider when determining what type of rolling garage door is compatible with your business is the door’s opening system.
 For commercial and industrial applications, roll-up doors are operated with automatic openers.
-The doors typically use one of two operator types — an electric door operator or jackshaft operator.
+The doors typically use one of two operator types — an electric door operator or a jackshaft operator.

 An electric door operator works similarly to how the standard residential roll-up door would.
-A low voltage motor is used for quiet and smooth operation.
+A low-voltage motor is used for quiet and smooth operation.
 Because of new technological advancements and government regulations for commercial businesses, safety options for this method can stop the operation when an obstruction is sensed to avoid workplace safety threats.

 A jackshaft operator is also known as a wall-mounted opener since it is mounted on each side of the garage opening.
 It is capable of opening and closing doors of all sizes, making it a suitable option for larger and heavier doors.
-This operator is also the better option if your garage space has restricted overhead room.
+This operator is also the better option if your garage space has limited overhead room.
 Jackshaft operators are quieter than other options and offer an additional level of security because they’re mounted to the garage wall.

 Can You Insulate a Roll-Up Door?